spierala/mini-rx-store/docs/docs/ext-immutable.md

 ---

 Let's make sure that the state is not mutated accidentally.
-State should only be changed by dispatching an action or by using `setState`.
+State should only be changed explicitly by dispatching an action or by using `setState`.

 The Immutable State Extension will throw an error if you mutate state.